mishushakov/dialogflow-web-v2/README.md

 - Onboarding, Branding, UX
 - Hands-free interaction using Voice Input and Voice Feedback
 - Language Independent (polyglot).
 Runs multiple languages at the same time
-- Rich-component and Webhook Support (for the list of supported components see [Dialogflow Gateway](https://i.ushakov.co/dialogflow-gateway))
+- Rich-component and Webhook Support
 - Based on Vue, Webpack 4, Babel 7
 - Integrated Component API (means, you can build the UI from different sources, not only Dialogflow Gateway, but your own APIs)
 - Lightweight (without polyfills and fonts the build shrinks down to 100 KB)